thedarkale/website4/content/posts/yashwant-dubey/keyboard-shortcuts-and-tricks-that-will-make-your-life-easy-going/index.md

 - **Windows key + PrtScn** This shortcut is used to Capture a full screenshot in the "Screenshots" folder.
 - **Windows key + Shift + S** This shortcut is used to capture part of the screen with Snip & Sketch.

-## Shortcus for handling files and Text
+## Shortcuts for handling files and Text

 - **Ctrl + A** This shortcut is used to select all text, files, pictures, or other objects while in a graphical environment i.e., desktop or word file (Select All Shortcut Key).
 - **Ctrl + C** This shortcut is used to Copy selected items to the clipboard.
 Selected items can be any file or text (Copy Shortcut Key).